 INSURER REFUSED TO PAY LIMITS | CUYAHOGA COUNTY CAR ACCIDENT LAWYER.

 Our client was a 43 year old man from Cleveland Ohio, who was involved in an accident in Newton Ohio.
 Our client was driving on the Ohio turnpike when he slowed down to avoid a tarp in the road.
 He was then hit from behind be another car and suffered several injuries including a neck injury which required surgery to repair.
-The client mad a full recovery.
+The client made a full recovery.
 A lawsuit was filed and a settlement reached before trial.
+Litigation co-counsel was Lynn Lazarro.

 FRACTURED KNEE AND WRIST / PARMA, OHIO, PERSONAL INJURY LAWYERS.